udaygin/mqtt2rest/README.md

 # mqtt2rest (Work in Progress)
-Simple Nodejs Server to subscribe to a group of mqtt topics and serve the received data as json over http
+Simple Nodejs Server to subscribe to a group of mqtt topics on a given mqtt broker and serve the received data as json over http

 **Warning :** This autostarting service capabilities fo the project are desingend for linux(Ubuntu systemd) only. rest of the code should work fine even on windows.